CodeFreezr/awesome-graphviz/README.md

 #### Programming and Software Engineering Tools
 ##### UML and Software-Design
   - [Grails class diagram plugin](http://grails.org/plugin/class-diagram/) - provides an UML-like diagram of grails domain classes. *Trygve Amundsen*
-  - [UMLGraph](http://www.umlgraph.org/) - a Java tool for the Declarative Drawing of UML diagrams which generates diagrams using dot *Diomidis Spinellis* (Diomidis also contributed code for a richer set of arrow heads for dot, which he claims were really part of a stealthy plot to have Graphviz taken over by the UML community. :-) -
   - [Compendium-TA](https://www.compendiumdev.co.uk/page.php?title=compendiumta) - an integrated package of modelling tools which uses Graphviz for graph layouts *Alan Richardson*
   - [AsmL](https://www.microsoft.com/en-us/research/project/asml-abstract-state-machine-language/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fprojects%2Fasml%2F) - an executable specification language from Microsoft Research.
   - [ArgoUML Graphviz](http://argouml-graphviz.tigris.org/) - Automatically repositioning all visual elements from UML diagrams that are stored in XMI.
 These can be exported with DOT to PDF, SVG, PNG, etc. This XLST runs independently of ArgoUML. *Pander*
   - [APIviz](https://code.google.com/archive/p/apiviz) - is a JavaDoc doclet which extends the Java standard doclet.
 It generates comprehensive UML-like class and package diagrams.
   - [PlantUML](http://plantuml.com/) - generates UML diagrams (classes, usecases, activities, components) - using a simple text description language. *Arnaud Roques*
   - [tags2uml](https://github.com/ruben2020/tags2uml) - Generates UML class diagrams, from source code with go.